 And here I am, twenty years on, with a wealth of abiding memories to look back over.
 During the first years we lived in a grass hut with a mud floor, managing a small camp deep in the park with a very close connection to the staff, game and the environment.

 It was a life of extremes.
 During the safari season we worked 18 hour days, then in the low season we were closed.

 Days would be manic, interspersed at other times with days that were slow and rhythmic.

 There was always some drama around the corner.
-We had lions roaring outside the flimsy grass hut all night and my heart would race as they ran through camp chasing their potential dinner as we were having drinks around the fire.
-Supply trucks breaking down 300 kilometres away when camp was full.
+We had lion roaring outside the flimsy grass hut all night and my heart would race as they ran through camp chasing their potential dinner as we were having drinks around the fire.
+Supply trucks breaking down 300 km (186 miles) away when camp was full.